 Dr. Collins assembled a working group in 2014 in light of concerns raised about the Study by the National Academy of Sciences.
 On December 12, 2014, the working group released its findings.

-Question: Will my Study results be returned?
+Will my study results be returned?

-Answer: All results that can be returned have been returned to participants.
+All results that can be returned have been returned to participants.